Book Chat 2023

 Book Chat Sanctuary: Kip Tiernan and Rosie's Place, the Nation's First Shelter for Women with the author by Christine McDonnell, winner of our 2022 Goddard Riverside CBC Youth Book Prize for Social Justice

-Book Chat: “Invisible Child: Poverty Survival and Hope in an American City”
+Book Chat "Invisible child: Poverty Survival and Hope in an American City" with author Andrea Elliott and moderated by Lydia Polgreen

 On May 6, 2023, Goddard Riverside invited the community to join us for an in-person discussion about Sanctuary: Kip Tiernan and Rosie’s Place, the Nation’s First Shelter for Women with the author by Christine McDonnell, winner of our 2022 Goddard Riverside CBC Youth Book Prize for Social Justice.
 The event took place at our Children’s Book Giveaway at our Lincoln Square Neighborhood Center.

-Join us for an in-person discussion about Invisible Child: Poverty, Survival & Hope in an American City with the author Andrea Elliott, winner of our 2022 Goddard Riverside Stephan Russo Book Prize for Social Justice.
+On September 18, 2023, Goddard Riverside invited the community to join us for an in-person discussion about Invisible Child: Poverty, Survival & Hope in an American City with the author Andrea Elliott, winner of our 2022 Goddard Riverside Stephan Russo Book Prize for Social Justice.
+The discussion was moderated by Lydia Polgreen, journalist and option columnist for The New York Times.
+We partner with Fordham’s Graduate School of Social Service and the event took place at their university.

 The Book Prizes celebrates the power of the written word to create change in the name of justice for all people—a value shared by the publishing community and Goddard Riverside.
 Learn more.